 I am a Political Scientist by training with a keen interest in foreign affairs.
-Travelling was always a way for me to understand how this world works and how things came to be as they are.
+Travelling was always a way for me to understand how this world works and how things come/came to be as they are.
 The information provided on this website reflects that.
 If I visit a foreign country, my main aim is not having a good time but to understand how that place works, to see the good things but also to get to know the challenges the local population is facing.
 I choose my destinations accordingly, not by touristic value but by how interesting I find a place.
 To raise my interest though is easy, as a friend once remarked it is enough for a country to exist to make me want to go there.
 Of course, I also enjoy beautiful beaches, mountains and wildlife but I have visited many places, even countries where many people would not even think about going.
-I like visiting capital cities even in countries where many travellers consider them a waste of time.

 I greatly enjoy photography.
 On the road, I take hundreds of pictures every day.
 On some days, that stretches into the thousands.
 Over time, my photography has improved, both technically and artistically.
 My skills in editing pictures have likewise become better.
 Going through pictures I edited a few years ago, I often have to make quite significant adjustments.
 Over the years, I have acquired a picture library of great parts of the world.

 Travelling has always been a way for me to learn and one day, I hope to be able to use my knowledge about this planet to help making this planet a better place for all of us.
 We have so much knowledge, so many abilities but we are so bad in deploying them to create a better world.
 At the moment, I am active in the global movement to combat climate change as in truth this is a monumental challenge and our response, so far, has been totally inadequate.
 More projects will follow, I promise.